smoothbenefits/BenefitMy_TimeTracking/README.md

     - To Production
         - Once the release-X.Y.Z is tested in staging
             - Merge the branch to master
-            - Tag the master branch with the release number
+            - In Github, create a release and tag it with the release number "vX.Y.Z"
-            - Merge the branch back to development
         - Checkout to "master" git branch
         - Make sure to sync with the remote branch
         - Make sure to be clear with any local changes
-        - Run the above routine steps to deploy
+        - Run the above routine steps to deploy to AWS
+        - Merge the release-X.Y.Z branch back to development

 Database: